-In the United States, the diabetes rates have increased from 5.5. % in 1994 to 9.9 % in 2012, in the past 2 decades.
+In the United States, diabetes rates have increased from 5.5. % in 1994 to 9.9 % in 2012, in the past 2 decades.

 Moreover, according to estimations around 9.4 % or 30.3 million Americans had diabetes in the year 2015.
-And by 2050, it’s expected 1 in 3 adults to have diabetes.
+And by 2050, it’s expected that 1 in 3 adults to have diabetes.
 These numbers are disturbing.

-Individuals with diabetes and the flu need to consult their doctor about antiviral drugs which might shorten the duration of the flu and ease the symptoms.
+These people need to consult their doctor about antiviral drugs which might shorten the duration of the flu and ease the symptoms.

 In order to have good results, it’s best for the antiviral drugs to be taken in the first 2 days once they notice the flu symptoms.

 Over-the-counter drugs might help those with diabetes to feel better, but these drugs don’t lessen the flu infection and its consequences.

 It’s important to drink plenty of water in order to avoid dehydration.
 Also, it’s vital to check the blood sugar levels every 2-4 hours and record the readings.
 Consult a doctor in case blood glucose levels remains too low or too high.

 Those who have type 1 diabetes and the flu, and also have blood sugar levels over 250 mg or dl, need to test for ketones in the urine.
 If left untreated, excessive ketones might lead to ketoacidosis.